 ESSENTIAL OILS THAT ARE GOOD FOR STREP THROAT

-In fact in the previous section, we already saw that lavender oil has been shown to kill streptococcus pyogenes (the bacteria that cause strep).
+In the previous section, we already saw that lavender oil has been shown to kill streptococcus pyogenes (the bacteria that cause strep).

-In fact, a 2013 study evaluated the effectiveness of more than a dozen essential oils on streptococcus pyogenes.
+In a 2013 study, the effectiveness of more than a dozen essential oils on streptococcus pyogenes was evaluated.
+The oils used in that study were:

 - Winter savory